turingschool/curriculum/source/projects/jscontact.markdown

 #### Create Email Address Link

-* Within the single person context, write a test named @"should have an add email address link"@ that looks for a link with ID `new_email_address`
+* Within the single person context, write a test named `"should have an add email address link"` that looks for a link with ID `new_email_address`
 * Verify that it *fails*
 * Add the link to the `show`
 * Verify that it *passes*